Skip to content

 groupBy

-This option is allow to group endpoints into object.
+This option allows to group endpoints into object.

 Default: false